-If you use Obsidian for notes already or are thinking about it but are not sure what markdown is or how to use markdown in Obsidian, this guide is for you.
-Use this guide as a reference for markdown in Obsidian.
+If you use Obsidian for notes already or are thinking about it but are unsure what markdown is or how to use it in Obsidian, this guide is for you.
+Use this reference as a cheatsheet for markdown in Obsidian.
 Find markdown examples for all your formatting and linking needs in this up-to-date Obsidian markdown syntax reference.

-Obsidian is a note-taking application ideal for creating a second brain or personal knowledge management system.
+Obsidian is a note-taking application that is ideal for creating a second brain or personal knowledge management system.
 Obsidian uses markdown (.md) files to store your notes.
 Markdown files are plain text files.
-The upside of this is that your notes are easily accessible and can be read with any text editor and will be correctly formatted if you use any markdown editor/viewer.
+The upside of this is that your notes are easily accessible and can be read with any text editor.
+They will also be correctly formatted if you use any markdown editor/viewer.

 The downside is that you need to learn a little bit of markdown to use Obsidian, but with this guide, you’ll have all the markdown you need to become an Obsidian expert.